 If you are like most people in our society, you are under some form of stress every day.
 Everything from busy lifestyles, poor sleep, environmental toxins, to poor emotional health put an excess demand on our bodies.
-Typically when this happens, your body will be producing elevated levels of cortisol from the adrenal glands.
+Typically, when this happens, your body will be producing elevated levels of cortisol from the adrenal glands.
+In this article, you will discover 7 ways to balance cortisol levels naturally.

 What Is Cortisol?

 The cortisol response is essentially our way of increasing our ability to survive in a dangerous situation.
-When your brain perceives stress or an immediate threat to your wellbeing, it releases cortisol.
-When cortisol is released, it acts as a mild pain releiver and signals the release of stored sugars into the blood for immediate energy.
+When your brain perceives stress or an immediate threat to your well being, it releases cortisol.
+When cortisol is released, it acts as a mild pain reliever and signals the release of stored sugars into the blood for immediate energy.

 When there is a physical threat in our immediate environment, this is a very useful action from the body.
 However, in today’s culture many people get small cortisol releases throughout the day from stressors that do not get resolved or are simply derived from stressful thinking.
 A repeating cycle of this can cause many problems in the body.